Snoring Causes, Aids, Remedies, Solutions

 Snoring, like all other sounds, is caused by vibrations that cause particles in the air to form sound waves.
 For example, when we speak, our vocal cords vibrate to form our voice.
 When our stomach growls (borborygmus), our stomach and intestines vibrate as air and food move through them.

 While we are asleep, turbulent airflow can cause the tissues of the palate (roof of the mouth) and throat to vibrate, giving rise to snoring.
 Essentially, snoring is a sound resulting from turbulent airflow that causes tissues to vibrate during sleep.

 How common is snoring?

 Any person can snore.
-Studies estimate that 45% of men and 30% of women snore on a regular basis.
 Frequently, people who do not regularly snore will report snoring after a viral illness, after drinking alcohol, or when taking some medications.

 People who snore can have any body type.
 We frequently think of a large man with a thick neck as a snorer.
 However, a thin woman with a small neck can snore just as loudly.
 In general, as people get older and as they gain weight, snoring will worsen.